-Booth setup
+Booth Setup

 The trade booth doubles as both a marketing venue and the usability testing area.
 While it is possible to have two separate booths, we believe a single one is best as it is the product marketing that attracts the participants (discussed shortly).
-Still, it is important to isolate the testing area from the direct flow of the convention crowd, perhaps by partitioning the booth into two areas, or to have an 'outer' booth for marketing, with an 'inner' booth for testing.
-Without an isolated quieter area, the evaluator runs considerable risk of introducing interactions and distractions in the booth between test participants, and those wandering in and out of the booth (IXDA 2007).
+Still, it is important to isolate the testing area from the direct flow of the convention crowd, perhaps by partitioning the booth into two areas: an outer booth for marketing and an inner booth for testing.
+Without an isolated quieter area, the evaluator runs considerable risk of introducing interactions and distractions in the booth between test participants and those wandering in and out of the booth (IXDA 2007).

-In our case, PhotoPlus attracted huge crowds with over 27000 registered participants.
-To adjust the flow of potential participants and to isolate the test area, we set the booth walls up around the outside perimeter of the allotted booth area assigned by PhotoPlus.
-The outside of the booth walls were hung with promotional posters and sample pictures of Perfectly Clear® technology, as illustrated in Figure 1.
+In our case, PhotoPlus attracted huge crowds with over 27,000 registered participants.
+To adjust the flow of potential participants and to isolate the test area, we set the booth walls up around the outside perimeter of the allotted booth area assigned to PhotoPlus.
+The outside of the booth walls were hung with promotional posters and sample pictures of Perfectly Clear[®] technology, as illustrated in Figure 1.
 We then created a doorway into the inner booth, which became the test area as illustrated in Figure 2.
-As discussed below, the Athentech rep would then feed participants through this doorway when we were able to receive them.
+As discussed below, the Athentech marketing representative would then feed participants through this doorway when we were able to receive them.